 Exemption 2 – vessels covered under the Domestic Commercial Vessel legislation

-Schedule 1 of this exemption is the list of ships that are registered in the states and territories under the Domestic Commercial Vessel legislation as at 20 January 2021.
+Schedule 1 of this exemption is taken from the list of ships that are registered in the states and territories under the Domestic Commercial Vessel legislation as at 2 February 2023.

 Invitation to make a submission

 The Seacare Authority is seeking submissions from the owners/operators/employers of the ships in Schedule 1 of each exemption by 8.00 pm AEDT on Wednesday 8 March 2023.
 These will be considered prior to granting the exemption.

 Any owner/operator/employer that would like their ship(s) to be removed from Schedule 1 and be covered under the Seafarers Act should advise the Seacare Authority via a submission.
 Alternatively, an owner/operator/employer can also make a submission if they have ship(s) not listed in Schedule 1 but are concerned that they may be brought into the scheme following Samson v Aucote.

 Both exemptions are also available in workbook format – these are available on request.

 Section 20A Exemption

 General information about exemptions under the Seacare scheme is available on the Seacare website under Coverage.

 If you wish to discuss the exemptions, please contact the Seacare Secretariat via email firstname.lastname@example.org or phone 02 6275 0070.